bbottema/webpack-typescript/README.md

-# webpack-typescript demo
+# webpack-typescript clean source demo

-WebPack with TypeScriptm is a bit tricky to get working properly.
+WebPack with TypeScript is a bit tricky to get working properly.
 There are two immediate issues that need to be solved fist:

 1. In addition to TypeScript imports, WebPack needs extra `require` statements for every import to build the dependency tree for bundling.
 Otherwise, a module won't be packaged if the export is not used directly (for example if you only used a type reference during compile time)
 2. TypeScript won't understand `require` statements that are needed for webpack to build the dependency tree for bundling